nfstream/nfstream.github.io/docs/community.md

 ### Code contributions

-If you'd like to fix bugs or add a new feature to nfstream, please make sure to read the [CONTRIBUTING](https://github.com/aouinizied/nfstream/blob/master/.github/CONTRIBUTING.rst) document.
+If you'd like to fix bugs or add a new feature to NFStream, please make sure to read the [CONTRIBUTING](https://github.com/aouinizied/nfstream/blob/master/.github/CONTRIBUTING.rst) document.
 This document should provide you with all the necessary information on how to create the pull request, what it should include and how the review process works.